 - Content operations: A marketing work management platform integrated with a Content Marketing Platform, a Digital Asset Management platform and a Web Content Management platform.

-- Marketing operations: A marketing work management platform integrated with financial or budget scenario planning tools, performance marketing tools, CRM or other management tools.
+- Marketing operations: A marketing work management platform integrated with financial or budget scenario planning tools, performance marketing tools, CRM, analytics, or other marketing management tools.